simon-hng/artemis_onboarding/slides.md

 ```

 ### Why?
-- prevent irreversible database modifications
+- Prevent irreversible database modifications
-- prepare database changes that can be reviewed
+- Prepare database changes that can be reviewed

 ### Gradle commands
 - **liquibaseClearChecksums**: Artemis server does not start with ...liquibase error